omni-network/omni/SECURITY.md

 ## Reporting a Vulnerability

 The security of the Omni Network is critical.
-If you discover any security vulnerabilities, we appreciate your help in responsibly disclosing them to us.
+If you discover security vulnerabilities, we appreciate your help in responsibly disclosing them to us.

 To report a vulnerability, please send an email to **security at omni.network**.
 We kindly request that you provide us with the following details: